Want to learn better ways to buy and take supplements? Keep reading!

 Question “why?” you take any supplement.

 Do you need it?
 Or are you taking it because of a trend or marketing hype?
 Is it for short-term relief from symptoms, such as constipation or pain?
 Or are you taking it as a band-aid for symptoms you don’t know how to get rid of?

-The best way to use supplements is for support, to correct deficiencies, improve body function, and assist healing.
+The best way to use supplements is

 Get results with supplements by creating a customized protocol with a health practitioner.
 A good practitioner will review labs, correlate symptoms, and focus on underlying issues.